ken-at-kore/Marcos-LLM-Agent-Prototype/prompts & content/welcome message.md

 Welcome to Marco's Pizza!
-How can I help?
+Will this be for pickup or delivery?